Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Conclusion

 In this work, we present a novel Bayesian method for self-calibration of antenna element phase and gain imperfections within a VSBL-based wideband channel estimation framework.
 The complex calibration weights of the antenna elements are incorporated as a diagonal matrix into a wideband array signal model, enabling the joint probabilistic estimation of channel parameters and calibration weights.
 By leveraging a fast variant of VSBL, we derive closed-form update equations for the proxy PDFs and model parameters and evaluate the proposed algorithm using synthetic data.

-The statistical evaluation reveals a substantial improvement in the OSPA metrics of the channel parameters $\tau_d$ and $\phi$ when calibration is included, particularly for weight standard deviations exceeding $3\times10^{-2}$.
-In this regime, the proposed algorithm achieves a noticeable reduction in the RMSE of the complex weight phase and gain estimates.
-In practical phased-array frontends, weight standard deviations are typically on the order of $10^{-2}$, and the results demonstrate that the proposed method performs especially well in this realistic range— highlighting its potential for modern 6G systems.
+The statistical evaluation reveals a substantial improvement in the OSPA metrics for the estimated channel parameters $\hat{\tau}_d$ and $\hat{\varphi}$ when calibration is included, particularly for weight standard deviations exceeding $3\times10^{-2}$.
+In this regime, the proposed algorithm also outperforms its non-calibration variant with regard to convergence speed.
+In practical phased-array frontends, weight standard deviations are typically around $10^{-1}$, and the results demonstrate that the proposed method performs especially well in this realistic range, highlighting its potential for modern 6G systems.
 Future work will focus on validating the approach using real measurement data and extending the algorithm to more sophisticated models \cite{MoePerWitLei:TSP2024}, capable of capturing more complex antenna impairments (such as mutual antenna coupling).